-Nikon D5500 versus Olympus PEN-F
+Nikon D5500 vs Olympus PEN-F

 The Nikon D5500 and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in January 2015 and January 2016.
 The D5500 is a DSLR, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D5500) and a Four Thirds (PEN-F) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.

 Body comparison: Nikon D5500 vs Olympus PEN-F